What Happens If You Don’t Have Homeowners Insurance?

 Is Homeowners Insurance Required?

-Homeowners insurance isn’t required by law in any state, but if you took a loan out to purchase your home, your lending institution will likely require dwelling and other structures coverage until you pay off your loan.
+Homeowners insurance isn’t required by law in any state.
+However, per the Insurance Information Institute if you take out a loan to purchase your home, your lending institution will likely require coverage for your dwelling and other structures until you pay off the loan.
+Usually, you’ll need to insure your home for the full cost of rebuilding it if it is destroyed.
 This ensures that if you stop paying your mortgage, the lender has a properly functioning home to take and resell to get their money back.

 5 Scenarios That Can Be Avoided With Homeowners Insurance